 Where would we be without glasses?
-Nick Snelling takes a close look at how spectacles, monocles and other lenses came to be.
+Nick Snelling takes a close look at the evolution of eyewear.

 Ever pondered who invented the first pair of spectacles or glasses?
 If you think about it, for tens of thousands of years, even the most primitive homosapiens must have observed how items at the bottom of a still pond or clear river seemed weirdly closer.

 But at what point did one of our more poorly-sighted ancestors ever think to themselves, “Hey, my eyesight is failing, but maybe if I submerge my favourite romance novel [read: stone tablet etched in Mesopotamian hieroglyphics] under a little water I can still enjoy a spot of reading before I nod off to sleep…”

 Well, the answer to that question is a little hazy, actually.
 We do know that during the first century the Roman writer and philosopher Seneca the Younger was the first to put pen to paper about the magnifying effects of water and how it better enabled him to decipher small text: “Letters, however small and indistinct,” he scribbled, “are seen enlarged and more clearly through a globe or glass filled with water.”
 But then Emperor Nero ordered the poor guy to commit suicide in a bath tub for his supposed complicity in a coup plot, so that story ended badly.